cloudoperators/greenhouse/docs/reference/components/catalog.md

           alias: perses-stable
 ```

-> `overrides[].name` must match the `metadata.name` of the PluginDefinition being overridden.
+#### Repository Override

 Each PluginDefinition has a helm chart reference in its spec.
-If you want to override the helm chart repository,
-you can do that in `overrides`
+If you want to override the helm chart repository, you can use the `repository` field in `overrides`.

 Example: